 This technique is called being breathed because it feels like the earth is breathing for you.
 The idea is to focus entirely on the exhalation stage of the breath cycle; this completely purges the lungs of stagnant and stale air providing a cleansing affect.

-Start by contracting the lower abdominals, then move up past the navel to upper abdominals, lower and upper chest.
+Start by contracting the lower abdominals, then move up past the navel to upper abdominals, lower, and upper chest.
 Contract inwards, expelling as much air from the lungs as you can.

-Only make a little effort to inhale put focus primarily on relaxing and allowing the air pressure to breath for you.
+Only make a little effort to inhale, and put focus primarily on relaxing and allowing the air pressure to breath for you.
 This is the opposite of how most people breathe normally, which leaves a continual volume of air in the lower regions of the lungs, where the alveoli are the most abundant.